Mysore Suryanarayana Bhatta Puttanna

 Mysore Suryanarayana Bhatta Puttanna was one of the authors of Kannada literature noted for introducing Kannada in prose form to a wider audience.
-Kannada had largely fallen out of use in classical form and usage as an official language which was attributed to the reign of Haider Ali and Tipu Sultan when Urdu was used.
-Thus in the late 19th century, Kannada was mainly used in matters of commerce and personal communication.
+Kannada had largely fallen out of use in classical form and usage as an official language, which was attributed to the reign of Haider Ali and Tipu Sultan when Urdu was used.
+Thus, in the late 19th century, Kannada was mainly used in matters of commerce and personal communication.
 He was involved in its cultural resurrection during the late 19th and early 20th century.

-His literary works include first translations of major works in English to Kannada such as The History of Sandford and Merton by Thomas Day, Hamlet and King Lear.
+His literary works include the first translations of major works in English to Kannada such as The History of Sandford and Merton by Thomas Day, Hamlet and King Lear.

 Early life

 M.S.
 Puttanna (Mysore Suryanarayana Bhatta Puttanna) was born on 21 November 1854 in Mysore, Kingdom of Mysore, as a member of the Hoysala Karnataka Brahmin caste to Suryanarayana and Lakshamma in the parental home of his mother.
 His given birth name was Lakshmi Narasimha Sastry, but he became known as Puttanna (translates to 'younger big brother') by those around him.